TURALIO Capsule (2020)

 12.2.
 Pharmacodynamics

-Exposure-Response Relationships There is an exposure response relationship between pexidartinib steady state exposure and serum transaminase levels (ALT and AST) with a higher risk of increased serum transaminases ...
+There is an exposure response relationship between pexidartinib steady state exposure and serum transaminase levels (ALT and AST) with a higher risk of increased ser...

 12.3.
 Pharmacokinetics